Funded Pre-Endowment Period Events by Cluster

 This event will focus on exploring organ sound in composed and improvised music.

-November 2018: Symposium on Historical Keyboard Improvisation, Cornell University
+December 14, 2018: Study Day on Pedagogical Applications of Historical Improvisation, Cornell University

 April 20, 2018: Mini-seminar with Wah Guan Lim, Colgate University